 Former criminal investigator and chief

 Mike King's contribution to law enforcement has spanned more than four decades and his expertise in the investigation of violent crime is world-renowned.
-Currently, King is the Global Director of Emergency Communications and Fraud at Esri.

 In his home state of Utah, King retired from public safety after a distinguished career in law enforcement which included serving as Chief of Staff to the Utah Attorney General.
 King continues to provide behavioral assessments in unsolved serial crimes through the Cold Case Foundation.